hawkv6/hawkeye/docs/intents/overview.md

 ### Flexible Algorithm
 #### Flex Algo with IGP Metric
-More information about the flex algo intent can be found [here](single-intent/flex-algo.md).
+More information about the single flex algo with IGP metrics can be found [here](flex-algo/single-flex-algo.md).

 #### Flex Algo with other Metrics